ChrisForti/Selfhosting-onapi/README.md

   - `sudo docker run start`
   - `sudo docker run hello-world`

-  - At this point, you should be able to hit the endpoints on any one of the cluster node IPs and see your website!
+  - At this point, you should be able to hit the endpoints on your IP and see your website!

   ### Built with